EBV is a herpesvirus that infects 50% of children before age 5. Over 90% of adults are seropositive for EBV. Its host is humans.

 Only about 5% of patients acquire EBV from someone who has acute infection.

-Typical manifestations include fatigue (sometimes persisting weeks or rarely months), fever, pharyngitis, splenomegaly, and lymphadenopathy.
+Typical manifestations include fatigue (sometimes persisting weeks or months), fever, pharyngitis, splenomegaly, and lymphadenopathy.

 Uncommon severe complications include encephalitis and other neurologic manifestations, splenic rupture, airway obstruction due to tonsillar enlargement, hemolytic anemia, thrombocytopenia, and jaundice.

-Do heterophile antibody testing and sometimes specific EBV antibody testing.
+Do heterophile antibody testing or specific EBV antibody testing.

 Provide supportive care and recommend avoidance of heavy lifting and contact sports; antivirals are not indicated.